mwp1981/mwp1981.github.io/README.md

 ZingTo Image Scoring - User Guide

+📥 Download

+Get the official app by searching for Zingto on the Microsoft Store.

 📋 Overview

 A standalone desktop application for image scoring, frame capture, and photo-to-video creation.
 Key features: